Tips for a slushy or lispy "s" sound

 TARGET WORDS

-Use the flat tyre picture as a prompt for the child to use their new sound.
+You could use the flat tyre picture as a prompt for the child to use their new sound.

 Don’t mention the “s” sound!